tian3rd/pi_dev/work_records/readme.md

    - Fix displaying issues of `devices.adl` (use full channel names!)
    - Fix typos and bugs of `lsc_vga_ctrl_ss.py`

+Friday

+1. Install debian 11.1.0 on the new beast
+2. Draft a documentation for installing and setting up the debian.

 ## Q&A

 0. How do I set up the environment?